The Vibrant Denver bond is headed to voters after a heated debate

 “The housing crisis continues unabated,” said Councilmember Sarah Parady, and she would have preferred even more money to be dedicated to addressing that crisis.

-Councilmember Amanda Sawyer objected to increasing the amount dedicated to affordable housing, arguing the affordable housing language was “extremely nebulous and ill-defined” and suggested that perhaps the entire affordable housing funding should be cut, since it was unclear to her how, specifically, it would be used.
+Councilmember Amanda Sawyer objected to increasing the amount dedicated to affordable housing, arguing the affordable housing language was “extremely nebulous and ill-defined.”
+She suggested that perhaps the entire affordable housing funding should be cut for those reasons.

 “I don’t think it’s appropriate for city council members to use bond dollars for an undefined project,” she said.
 “The projects that are associated with bond dollars should be clear to the voters.”

-More than 82 percent of his district is not included in the part of downtown the authority covers, and the only funding his district received was for large cultural institutions.
-The bond did not include popular critical safety infrastructure on 13th and 14th avenues in his district.
-He said the mayor’s office opposed such work until the Colfax Bus Rapid Transit project was complete.
+The bond did not include money for safety infrastructure on 13th and 14th avenues in his district, which mobility advocates had asked for.
+Hinds said the mayor’s office opposed such work until the Colfax Bus Rapid Transit project is complete.

-Many council members praised city staff for their work on the bond and discussed the importance of compromise.
+Still, council members praised city staff and emphasized the importance of compromise.

 “I think this bond is as good an example as I've ever seen not to let the perfect be the enemy of the good,” Councilmember Paul Kashmann said.

-The city, he said, simply does not tax itself enough to avoid taking on bonds.
+The city, he said, simply does not tax itself enough to avoid taking on debt to pay for infrastructure.

 “We have $7 billion in capital needs and less than a billion dollars in this bond package,” said Sawyer, arguing the bond “is as good as it possibly can be.”

-Councilmember Stacie Gilmore talked about how the bond is going to create jobs and energize Denver’s economy and is a great mix of “maintenance and new catalytic projects.”
+Councilmember Stacie Gilmore talked about how the bond is going to create jobs and energize Denver’s economy, saying it is a great mix of “maintenance and new catalytic projects.”

 “This is a tremendous opportunity for us to do so much for the city and for your neighborhoods in a very, very short period of time,” Gilmore said.
 “Otherwise, we would never have this opportunity as a city, because we do not have the funds in our annual general fund that is funded predominantly by sales tax revenue.”